-1. Write a Blog Post
+1. Write a blog post

 One of the best places to promote and repurpose your case study is on your blog.
-To draw in readers, have your post title describe on the positive outcome your client experienced, e.g., “Case Study: How Business Insider Grew Its Facebook Page to 1M+ Fans With Buffer or “6 Problems Lucid Software Solves Using Kissmetrics.”
+To draw in readers, have your post title describe the positive outcome your client experienced, e.g., “Case Study: How Business Insider Grew Its Facebook Page to 1M+ Fans With Buffer or “6 Problems Lucid Software Solves Using Kissmetrics.“

 Of course, the format of your case study probably won’t be compatible with that of your blog posts, so be prepared to rewrite as needed.
-Neither of these blog posts I linked to above has a traditional case study format (actually, my second example may not have started out as a case study, but you can see how it could have been one).
+Neither of these blog posts I linked to above has a traditional case study format (actually, the second example may not have started out as a case study, but you can see how it could have been one).
 Both examples are primarily first-person accounts by satisfied customers, but feel free to experiment with what will work best for you.